Here is a recent image of the weakening part of the Earth’s magnetic field that is coloured in blue as published on the Mail Online on June 24th 2014.

 The two induced magnet rings appear North and South on the surface of Earth, in south magnet polarity, as detailed on the Earth Magnet page of this site, due to the Coriolis effect.
 They vary in strength depending on the planet spin speed.
 That explains how come the magnetic field up in the Arctic circle had picked up strength by compensating of the loss of the magnetic field force lines that emerge out of Antarctica by adding the magnetic field force lines that get induced from the Outer Core.
 Both permanent and induced magnetic fields in the Arctic circle have south magnet polarity which made the magnetic field at the south magnetic pole in the Arctic to drop by only 6% from 61,120 nT at magnetic pole location on 70oN 96oW in the year 1900 to 57,177 nT at the magnetic pole location on 85oN 149oW in the year 2014.

-Now, if you wish to find more about the consequences of the collapse of the Magnetic Field in relation to Earth Temperature you may click on https://planet-earth-2017.com/heat-not-from-the-sun/
+At any time you wish to find more about the consequences of the migration of the two Magnetic Poles in relation to Earth Temperature you may click on https://planet-earth-2017.com/heat-not-from-the-sun/